A Bus Road Map

 Budget and funding

-Each Center of Excellence will cost approximately $50.2 million, including buses, fueling infrastructure, operations and maintenance.
-The Centers could be funded through the new federal transportation bill “Moving Ahead for Progress in the 21st Century Act” (MAP-21) and the Greenhouse GasA gas in Earth's atmosphere that traps heat and can contribute to global warming.
+A regional Center of Excellence will cost approximately $50 million, including buses, fueling infrastructure, operations and maintenance.
+To supplement conventional FTA funding provided for transit bus purchases, the Centers could be funded through the federal transportation bill “Moving Ahead for Progress in the 21st Century Act” (MAP-21) and the Greenhouse GasA gas in Earth's atmosphere that traps heat and can contribute to global warming.
 Carbon dioxide and methane are two GHGs.
 Reduction Fund (carbon auction) in California.

 Where are we now?

 Two fuel cell electric bus programs are active in California at AC TransitAlameda-Contra Costa Transit (SF Bay area) and SunLine Transit (Coachella Valley).
-Burbank will also begin operating a fuel cell electric bus.
-The stations that fill these buses also provide fuel for hydrogen-powered passenger fuel cell electric vehicles.
-Read more about FCEBs in California and in the U.S.
+UC Irvine will also begin operating a fuel cell electric bus.
+Read more about FCEBs in California and in the U.S on NREL’s Hydrogen Fuel Cell Bus Evaluations website.